RunnymedeRobotics1310/RavenBrain/doc/setup.md

   https://www.azul.com/downloads/?package=jdk#zulu
 - Run the installer and choose default options

+## Install JetBrains' IntelliJ IDEA Ultimate

+The Ultimate version of IntelliJ IDEA is a commercial product but it is available for free to full-time students.

+Request the student license by following the instructions on this page: https://www.jetbrains.com/academy/student-pack/ and then download IntelliJ IDEA Ultimate for your computer.

 ## Install MySQL Database

 - Install MySQL Community Server 8.4 LTS from https://dev.mysql.com/downloads/mysql/